 The Code: the Australian Code for the Responsible Conduct of Research

 This document outlines the procedures associated with ethical review and is to be read in conjunction with the Animal Ethics - Governing Policy and the Animal Code.

 This procedure applies to all staff and students, visiting academics, volunteers and other personnel who conduct research or teaching activities involving the care and use of animals for scientific purposes under the auspices of USC.
 It also applies to the USC Animal Ethics Committee (AEC) and all staff involved in the ethical review of animal research and teaching activities and related protocols.

 2.1 The AEC is the prime body within the institution that has overall responsibility for implementing the stated purpose of the Animal Ethics - Governing Policy.

 2.2 The AEC terms of reference and operating guidelines have been developed in accordance with the Animal Code.

 2.3 The AEC plays a vital role in USC’s animal ethics arrangements, but is not solely responsible for the efficient, timely and quality operation of those arrangements, as this is also a key function of the Office of Research.

 3. Ethical review pathways

-3.1 Animal research or teaching activities must not commence until written approval has been granted by the AEC or the Office of Research.
+3.1 Animal research or teaching activities must not commence until written ethics approval has been granted.
 In addition to the need for ethics approval, an activity may be subject to other internal or external approvals before it can commence, for example, a safety specific risk assessment or biosafety approval.